After a recent install of Windows 8, I found myself scratching my head wondering, “What did I just get talked into?”

 While most upgrades require a little bit of relearning, particularly when it comes to new or updated features, it is obvious from the start that Windows 8 is drastically different and requires a learning curve.
 That’s because Windows 8 was built for tablets and touch screens, and how you use Windows is more like how you would use your smartphone and less like how you would use a traditional computer.

 But when you don’t have any of the touch screen or tablet capabilities, such as with a traditional desktop or laptop, should you take the time to upgrade, knowing the learning curve will be steep?

-For this computer user, the answer is a resounding yes.
+user, the answer is a resounding yes.
 While I’ve only been using the new operating system for about a week now, there are several reasons why I already prefer it to the prior versions of Windows.